jmcmurtry/wikiclue/README.md

 - Run `npm run dev`
 - The client will be running on `http://localhost:5173/`

+## Icon Library:
+This project utilizes unplugin-icons which can be found [here](https://github.com/unplugin/unplugin-icons).
+All of the necessary files for using the icons are included when you run `npm install`.
+If you want to search for icons to use look [here](https://icon-sets.iconify.design/).
+When selecting an icon to use for the project, ensure that the license specifies "No attribution required" and "Commercial use is allowed."

 ## UI/UX Design:
 UI/UX designs have been created on Figma.
 We have separate mockups for [Computer](https://www.figma.com/file/bI5E1qi820KH3M59GDhDcO/Computer?type=design&node-id=0%3A1&mode=design&t=9cHrGGIiWYxIyYot-1) and [Mobile](https://www.figma.com/file/GVt4gFmJDPROsmAa51QyG3/Mobile?type=design&node-id=0%3A1&mode=design&t=yKPYNnlhwFWcsKAp-1)